-The economy began to recover in 2010 with a big boost from exports, especially to Germany, and achieved growth of approximately 1.4% in 2011.
-At the end of 2011 the government turned to the IMF and the EU to obtain a new loan for foreign currency debt and bond obligatins in 2012 and beyond.
+The economy began to recover in 2010 with a big boost from exports, especially to Germany and achieved growth of approximately 1.4% in 2011.
+At the end of 2011, the government turned to the IMF and the EU to obtain a new loan for foreign currency debt and bond obligations in 2012 and beyond.
 The EU also launched an Excessive Deficit Procedure and requested that the government outline measures to sustainably reduce the budget deficit to under 3% of GDP.

 Labor force - by occupation: services 65%, industry 27%, agriculture 8% (1996)

 Unemployment rate: 10.9% (2011 est.), 5.8% (2002 est.)